Inflation in USA

 USA - Inflation

-FocusEconomics Consensus Forecast participants expect inflation to average 2.3% in 2019, unchanged from last month’s forecast.
-For 2020, the panel expects inflation to average 2.1%.
+FocusEconomics Consensus Forecast participants expect inflation to average 2.0% in 2019, which is unchanged from last month’s forecast.
+For 2020, the panel also expects inflation to average 2.2%.

 United States - Inflation Data

 5 years of economic forecasts for more than 30 economic indicators.

 |Stock Market||25,651||0.02 %||Mar 11|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start Your Free Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

 Consumer prices increased 0.2% over the prior month in February, accelerating from the flat print recorded in January and matching market expectations.

 Nominal retail sales rose 0.2% on a seasonally-adjusted month-on-month basis in January, recovering marginally from December’s downwardly revised 1.6% sharp plunge (previously reported: -1.2% month-on-month), and mildly beating market expectations of a flat print.